BernieHuang2008/Diary/README.md

 However, if you want to use some advanced functions, (only backup currently), you can install [html5plus](https://www.html5plus.org/doc/h5p.html).

+Your data are storaged in your device completely, in order to protect your privacy.

 # !
 Important Notice Before You Use My Code !
 Diary is a diary app created by [Bernie Huang](https://github.com/BernieHuang2008).